 - If you overestimate your family income, you may be underpaid during the year.
 You will receive any additional entitlement after the end of the financial year when we balance your payment, as long as you lodge your tax return or tell us you are not required to lodge one within the required time frame

 - If you underestimate your family income, you may be overpaid and incur a debt, which you will need to pay back

 - You can update your estimate as often as you like throughout the year.
-The easiest way to do this is through Centrelink Online Services or the Express Plus Families app
+The easiest way to do this is by using your Centrelink online account or the Express Plus Families mobile app

 - If you are unsure about your estimate, there are different payment options you can choose for Family Tax Benefit and Child Care Benefit to help reduce your risk of getting overpaid

 - Remember to include income for yourself and your partner for the whole financial year.
 Include income you have already earned and income you expect to earn for the rest of the financial year